taggartk/2016-NICAR-Adv-SQL/README.md

 This is a slightly modified version of the Advanced SQL class Liz Lucas [taught](https://github.com/eklucas/NICAR-Adv-SQL) at NICAR 2015.
-Rather than using MySQL, we’re going to use SQLite.
+We’re going to use SQLite (instead of MySQL).

-We're going to a free Firefox plugin that makes it easier to use SQLite on your computer.
+We're also going to use a free Firefox plugin that makes it easier to use SQLite on your computer.
 It should already be on the classroom computers, but you can also download it [here](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/).